Top 8 Best PayPal Alternatives for eCommerce Stores – Compared (2022)

 Fortunately, PayPal isn’t the only online payment system out there – and it certainly isn’t the best.
-There are dozens of PayPal alternatives that might be a much better fit for your business.
+Dozens of PayPal alternatives might be a much better fit for your business.

-In this post, we’ll be sharing and reviewing what we think are the very best PayPal alternatives on the market to help you to make the right choice for your needs.
+In this post, we’ll share and review what we think are the best PayPal alternatives on the market to help you make the right choice for your needs.

 Let’s get started!